mikefarah/yq/pkg/yqlib/doc/operators/headers/env-variable-operators.md

 - `envsubst` which you pipe strings into and it interpolates environment variables in strings using [envsubst](https://github.com/a8m/envsubst).

+## EnvSubst Options
+You can optionally pass envsubst any of the following options:
+  - nu: NoUnset, this will fail if there are any referenced variables that are not set
+  - ne: NoEmpty, this will fail if there are any referenced variables that are empty
+  - ff: FailFast, this will abort on the first failure (rather than collect all the errors)

+E.g:
+`envsubst(ne, ff)` will fail on the first empty variable.

+See [Imposing Restrictions](https://github.com/a8m/envsubst#imposing-restrictions) in the `envsubst` documentation for more information, and below for examples.

 ## Tip
 To replace environment variables across all values in a document, `envsubst` can be used with the recursive descent operator as follows: